JHU-PL-Lab/www-fpse/lecture/side-effects.md

 * Unfortunately, oCaml types do not include what exceptions a function may raise
   - an outdated aspect of OCaml; even Java has this with `raises` on method declarations
 * The value returned by an exception is very similar in looks to a variant.
-  - under the hood, the `exn` type is an "extensible variant"
+  - (tangent: under the hood, the `exn` type is an extensible variant)

 Extend the `exn` type with your exception using the `exception` keyword.